- 1 List of Festivals Of Telangana State:

-Both Bonalu and Bathukamma festivals are celebrated by Women’s only.
-Bonalu is a traditional women’s festival celebrated during Ashada Masam season that usually falls in July/August months in which women worships the Goddess Mahakali by performing special poojas.
+Both Bonalu and Bathukamma festivals are celebrated by Women only.
+Bonalu is a traditional women’s festival celebrated during Ashada Masam season that usually falls in July/August months in which women worship the Goddess Mahakali by performing special poojas.

-Basically, Bonalu festival is celebrated by women’s as a form of thanksgiving to the Goddess Mahakali after the fulfillment of their wishes or vows.
-On this day women’s prepares a Brass pot filled with cooked rice with Milk and Jaggery, and the pot is prepared with Neem leaves, Vermillion, and turmeric.
+Basically, the Bonalu festival is celebrated by women as a form of thanksgiving to the Goddess Mahakali after the fulfillment of their wishes or vows.
+On this day women prepare a Brass pot filled with cooked rice with Milk and Jaggery, and the pot is prepared with Neem leaves, Vermillion, and turmeric.

-As we know during celebration of Dussehra festival we worship Goddess Durga in different forms such as Kali, Bala Tripura Sundari, Lakshmi, Kanaka Durga, Annapurna, Mahishasura Mardhini, Raja Rajeshwari, Kanaka Durga, Saraswati and Gayatri Devi.
+As we know during the celebration of the Dussehra festival we worship Goddess Durga in different forms such as Kali, Bala Tripura Sundari, Lakshmi, Kanaka Durga, Annapurna, Mahishasura Mardhini, Raja Rajeshwari, Kanaka Durga, Saraswati, and Gayatri Devi.

 There is a temple called Komuravelli Mallikarjuna Swamy located on hills in the Komuravelli village of Siddpet district in Telangana state.
-Along with Mallanna idle, there’s also Goddess Ganga, Golla Kethamma, Goddess Parvati and Medalamma are also worshiped on this temple.
+Along with Mallanna idle, there’s also Goddess Ganga, Golla Kethamma, Goddess Parvati, and Medalamma are also worshipped on this temple.